 His deep studies of language have led him to insights into the way that humans form thoughts and engage our world.
 He argues that humans have evolved to share a faculty for language, the same way a spider evolved to spin a web.
 We aren't born with “blank slates” to be shaped entirely by our parents and environment, he argues in books including The Language Instinct; How the Mind Works; and The Blank Slate: The Modern Denial of Human Nature.

 Time magazine named Pinker one of the 100 most influential people in the world in 2004.
 His book The Stuff of Thought was previewed at TEDGlobal 2005.
-His latest book, The Better Angels of Our Nature, looks at our notion of violence.
+His recent book The Better Angels of Our Nature looks at our notion of violence.

 “Anything that makes it easier to imagine trading places with someone else increases your moral consideration for that other person.”